Strategic storytelling specialist.

-Strategizing web, social, print, video, & mobile channels to articulate unified stories.
+Strategizing web, social, print, video, & mobile channels to articulate a unified story.

-Crafting branding & messaging for maximum clarity & public awareness.
+Crafting branding & messaging for maximum clarity & targeted awareness.

 Training teams & communities to present tangible, influential messages.